-David Alhadeff is a Private Wealth Advisor in the Seattle Goldman Sachs office bringing experience across multiple disciplines.
-Before joining Goldman Sachs, David was the founder and managing partner of Velocity Capital, an early-stage venture capital fund focused on emerging companies throughout the Pacific Northwest.
+David Alhadeff is a senior advisor in the Seattle office bringing experience across multiple disciplines.
+Before joining Goldman Sachs in 2004, David was the founder and managing partner of Velocity Capital, an early-stage venture capital fund focused on emerging companies throughout the Pacific Northwest.
 Prior to forming Velocity Capital, David was Vice President of Briazz, Inc., a national gourmet food company.
-David also served as the founder and President of Central European Business Information Services, a publishing company focused on business issues in Russia and Eastern Europe.
 David earned a BA from the University of Washington’s Jackson School of International Studies and received a MA from the University of London.
-As a fourth-generation Seattle resident, David maintains life-long ties to the Pacific Northwest, serving the community as a Legacy Advisor for Children’s Hospital, member of the Advisory Council and Investment Committee and Trustee for St. Thomas School, a member of the Board of Advisors for the University of Washington’s Jackson School of International Studies and a member of the Investment Committee for the SAMIS Foundation.
+As a fourth-generation Seattle resident, David maintains life-long ties to the Pacific Northwest.
+David serves the community as Board President for the Holocaust Center for Humanity, the Chair of the Finance and Investment Committee and Trustee for St. Thomas School, a member of the Board of Advisors for the University of Washington’s Jackson School of International Studies and a member of the Advisory Council and Investment Committee for the Seattle Repertory Theatre.

-Craig Gannett is currently the chair of the Jackson School Advisory Board, and a guest lecturer at the School.
+Craig Gannett chairs the Jackson School Advisory Board.
 After graduating from the UW law school and serving as law clerk to U.S. District Judge Barbara J. Rothstein, he joined Senator Jackson’s staff in 1981 as Counsel to the Senate Energy and Natural Resources Committee.
-In 1985, Craig joined Davis Wright Tremaine LLP, where he practices in the fields of energy, natural resources, and climate change.
-He serves on the firm’s Executive Committee and is a co-chair of its Energy Practice Group, Climate Change Practice Group, and Governmental Relations Practice Group.
+In 1985, Craig joined Davis Wright Tremaine LLP, where he practices in the fields of energy and climate change, and co-chairs the firm’s Energy Practice Group.
 He is also a Vice President of the Henry M. Jackson Foundation, and teaches Climate Change Law at the UW law school.

 Henry (Skip) Kotkins, Jr. is the chairman and CEO of Skyway Luggage Company, a 95-year-old manufacturer and wholesale distributor of travel goods founded by his grandfather in 1910.
 After graduating from Lakeside School in Seattle, Skip earned a BA in American Civilization from Williams College and an MBA from Harvard Business School.
 Skip is married to Jacqueline (Levin) Kotkins, a UW Drama alumna (BFA ’74), and they have two children.
 Skip and Jackie are passionate volunteers serving on many boards and committees in their community.
 He is currently a member of both the UW Business School Advisory Board and the Jackson School Advisory Board, a trustee of the National Association of Independent Schools in Washington and Lakeside School, and treasurer of the Seattle Chamber of Commerce.
 In addition, Skip is a member of an Industry Trade Advisory Committee that advises the U.S. Department of Commerce and United States Trade Representative on trade policy.
 He is a past chair of the Washington Council on International Trade, 2011-2012 chair of the Greater Seattle Chamber of Commerce, and is a director of ABM Industries, the largest facilities services company listed on the NYSE.